 6. Take risks

 Possibly the hardest thing to do when you’re feeling low, taking an emotional (or even a physical) risk can get you out of your head and into your sensory perceptions, which is where life gets more interesting.
 Meeting new people through friends or a community group may make you forget that it’s the holidays and all that you associate with this time of year.
 If you’ve been meaning to start a new exercise regime, don’t wait until the New Year, start it now.
 The release of dopamine from running a few miles or Iyengar yoga practice is a pleasant alternative to consuming too many sugar-heavy holiday treats, and you may sleep better too.

-Another risk you can take is change up your evening routine.
+Another risk you can take is to change up your evening routine.
 If you find you’re drinking more alcohol than usual, just because that’s what people do at the holidays, make a point to take a night or two off every week.
 If you’re staying up too late cruising online dating services, the artificial blue screen light (which interferes with melatonin production) could be why you’re not sleeping well.

-It takes some courage to confront our habits, but it could be a way change your relationship to the holiday season as well as find a new love in your life.
+It takes some courage to confront our habits, but it could be a way to change your relationship to the holiday season as well as find a new love in your life.

 Do you need relationship help?

 If you need help with your relationship, contact Clinton Power + Associates on (02) 8968 9323 to discuss your situation and find out how we can help.